Angry (Rolling Stones song): Music video

-The music video for "Angry" premiered on 6 September, at The Rolling Stones' official YouTube channel, accompanying their promotional interview with Jimmy Fallon.
+The music video for "Angry" premiered on 6 September, at the Rolling Stones' official YouTube channel, accompanying their promotional interview with Jimmy Fallon.
 The video features actress Sydney Sweeney, dressed in black studded chaps and dancing in the back seat of a red Mercedes 560 SL convertible as it is driven down the Sunset Strip in Los Angeles while the band members sing to her from large billboards that the car passes.
 The video was met with criticism that it objectified Sweeney, but she defended it as "empowerment through embracing [my] body".

 Reception

 "Angry" was met with primarily positive reviews.
 A review from The Telegraph rated the song 5 out of 5 stars, calling it the band's "best single in four decades, an absolute blast [with] extravagant, leering defiance"; describing the riff as "defiantly dumb", the guitar solo as "gnarly", and the overall style as "unapologetically old-fashioned".
-Another 5-star review from The i Paper shares this positive sentiment, characterizing the song as "rollicking, rip-roaring rock 'n' roll" with a "characteristically big, confident guitar riff [and] catchy refrain" that are "[imbued with] feeling and life".
+Another 5-star review from The i Paper shares this positive sentiment, characterising the song as "rollicking, rip-roaring rock 'n' roll" with a "characteristically big, confident guitar riff [and] catchy refrain" that are "[imbued with] feeling and life".
 A 4-star review from The Guardian also echoes this praise, citing the band's ability to "cleverly wax and wane from minor to major chords, carrying [a] tale of alternating desperation and resignation" while also making the track "a complete hoot [that] suggests fun, freedom, and creative hunger".
-Alternatively, a review from Far Out offered a dissenting opinion and rated the song 2.5 out of 5 stars, criticizing the song as "distinctly average" and "Stones-by-numbers", further stating that it makes use of "the same borrowed and rather tired blues riff" and that it "aims to thrill but merely titillates".
+Alternatively, a review from Far Out offered a dissenting opinion and rated the song 2.5 out of 5 stars, criticising the song as "distinctly average" and "Stones-by-numbers", further stating that it makes use of "the same borrowed and rather tired blues riff" and that it "aims to thrill but merely titillates".

 This was named the best rock song of 2023 by Ultimate Classic Rock.

-In the U.S., although the song did not chart on the Billboard Hot 100, "Angry" was nominated for the Grammy Award for Best Rock Song at the 66th Annual Grammy Awards.
+In the US, although the song did not chart on the Billboard Hot 100, "Angry" was nominated for the Grammy Award for Best Rock Song at the 66th Annual Grammy Awards.